tfeldmann/tryagain/README.rst

 prepare for the next call.
 You can set a waittime between retries or specify your own waittime function to realize exponential waittimes etc.

 ``tryagain`` is lightweight, fully tested, MIT licensed and comes as a single python file with no dependencies.
+It supports Python 2.6+ and 3.2+.

 To install, run ``pip install tryagain``.